 The formal requirements which apply are identical to those of any other possessory pledge over receivables.
-The creation of the pledge does not imply, unless otherwise agreed by the parties, the freezing of the account, although some reservations as to how the balance may be disposed by the debtor are typically included in the security agreement.
+The creation of the pledge does not imply, unless otherwise agreed by the parties (typically in project finance transactions when special accounts are envisioned to control cash flows), the blocking of the amounts deposited in such bank account, although some reservations as to how the balance may be disposed by the debtor are typically included in the security agreement.

-On a different note, in the event of pledges over bank accounts securing cash settlements of financial instruments (such as netting-based financial agreements), it may be possible to subject the pledge to a specific regime regulated under Royal Decree 5/2005, which allows them to appropriate directly (without following court or out-of-court enforcement proceedings) the credit rights in case of default; however, only certain parties (namely, credit institutions) can benefit from such special regime.
+On a separate note, in the event of pledges over bank accounts securing cash settlements of financial instruments (such as netting-based financial agreements), it is possible to subject the pledge to a specific regime regulated under Royal Decree 5/2005, which enables the secured party to perform the direct sale (without following court or out-of-court enforcement proceedings) of the balance deposited in such account in case an event of default occurs.